exopulse/unit/README.md

 # exopulse unit package
 Golang package unit contains type wrappers for common units like size.
-Conversion from and to human readable formats are supported.
+Conversions from and to human readable formats are supported.

 [![CircleCI](https://circleci.com/gh/exopulse/unit.svg?style=svg)](https://circleci.com/gh/exopulse/unit)

 # Overview

 This package contains type wrappers for common units like size.
-Conversion from and to human readable formats are supported.
+Conversions from and to human readable formats are supported.

 ## Features